The best games money can't buy

 Really Bad Chess

-Apparently turned off by chess’s commitment to beauty, elegance and balance, the developer of Really Bad Chess set out to break it.
+Apparently turned off by chess’s commitment to beauty, elegance and balance, the developer of set out to break it.
 You therefore start your first game with a seriously souped-up set of pieces: several queens, and loads of knights.
 Your hapless computer opponent can only look on while lumbered with a suspicious number of pawns.

 One easy win later and you’re full of confidence, but Really Bad Chess keeps switching things up.
 Rather than the AI getting better or worse, the game changes the balance of your set-up.
 As you improve, your pieces get worse and the computer’s get better, until you’re the one fending off an overpowered opponent.